adjust/android_sdk/README.md

 We use this broadcast receiver to retrieve the install referrer and pass it to our backend.

 If you are using a different broadcast receiver for the `INSTALL_REFERRER` intent, follow [these instructions][referrer] to properly ping the Adjust broadcast receiver.

+#### <a id="huawei-referrer-api"></a>Huawei Referrer API

+SDK v4.21.1 supports install tracking on Huawei devices with Huawei App Gallery version 10.4 and higher.
+You don't need to do anything to start using the Huawei Referrer API.

 ### <a id="qs-integrate-sdk"></a>Integrate the SDK into your app